Elements make up the content of your workspace forms and views.

 You can add the following elements:

-Attachment(s): Adds a field that enables you to browse for and upload files, making them accessible to those who view the workspace.
+Attachment(s): Adds a field that lets you browse for and upload files, making them accessible to those who view the workspace.

 The files that you upload are displayed in the workspace home page.